MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 # Dynamics 365 Product Visualize FAQ

-**What are the requirements for running Dynamics 365 Product Visualize and what platforms does it work with?**
+**What are the requirements for running Microsoft Dynamics 365 Product Visualize and what platforms does it work with?**

 For information on platforms and requirements, check out our Requirements page(requirements.md).